Nestorius

+In 431, he was condemned and deposed from his see by the Council of Ephesus, presided over by his archrival Cyril of Alexandria, but the counter-council led by John I of Antioch vindicated him and deposed Cyril in return.
+Nestorius refrained from attending both of these councils and instead sought retirement from the Byzantine Emperor.

-His teachings included rejection of the title Theotokos (Mother of God), used for Mary, mother of Jesus, which indicated his preference for the concept of a loose prosopic union of two natures (divine and human) of Christ, over the concept of their full hypostatic union.
-That brought him into conflict with Cyril of Alexandria and other prominent churchmen of the time, who accused him of heresy.
+Nestorius himself used the title Theotokos and did not advocate for its ban.
+His teachings included cautious usage of Theotokos ("God-Bearer"), used for Mary, mother of Jesus, in order that Christ's human and divine natures not be confused, as he believed Christ was born according to his humanity and not his divinity, which indicated his preference for the concept of the prosopic union of two natures (divine and human) of Christ, over the concept of a hypostatic union.
+He proposed instead the title of Christotokos ("Christ-bearer").
+This brought him into conflict with Cyril of Alexandria and other prominent diophysite and miaphysite churchmen of the time, who accused him of heresy.

 Nestorius sought to defend himself at the Council of Ephesus in 431, but instead found himself formally condemned for heresy by a majority of the bishops and was subsequently removed from his see.
 On his own request, he retired to his former monastery, in or near Antioch.
 In 435, Theodosius II sent him into exile in Upper Egypt, where he lived on until about 451, strenuously defending his views.
 His last major defender within the Roman Empire, Theodoret of Cyrrhus, finally agreed to anathematize him in 451 during the Council of Chalcedon.

-From then on, he had no defenders within the empire, but the Church of the East never accepted his condemnation.
-That led later to western Christians giving the name Nestorian Church to the Church of the East where his teachings were deemed Orthodox and in line with its own teachings.
-Nestorius is revered as among three "Greek Teachers" of the Church (in addition to Diodorus of Tarsus and Theodore of Mopsuestia).
-The Church of the East's Eucharistic Service, which is known to be among the oldest in the world, incorporates prayers attributed to Nestorius himself.
+From then on, he had no defenders within the empire, but the Church of the East in the Persian Empire never accepted his condemnation.
+That led later Western Christians to give the name Nestorian Church to the Church of the East where his teachings were deemed orthodox and in line with its own teachings.
+Nestorius is revered as among three "Greek Teachers" (in addition to Diodorus of Tarsus and Theodore of Mopsuestia) of the Church of the East.
+The East Syriac Eucharistic Service, which is known to be among the oldest in the world, incorporates prayers attributed to Nestorius himself.

-The Second Council of Constantinople of AD 553 confirmed the validity of the condemnation of Nestorius, refuting the letter of Ibas of Edessa which claimed that Nestorius was condemned without due inquiry.